hanasiu/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 Mutation: {
   // ...
   editNumber: (root, args) => {
+  //in real world, there are people with same name.
+I think it is better to find by id. it could be better if we notify that we use name here for simplicity.
     const person = persons.find(p => p.name === args.name)
     if (!person) {
       return null